ayZagen/pino-kafka/README.md

 ```

 ## Options
++ `--brokers` (`-b`): broker list for kafka producer.
+Comma seperated hosts
++ `--defaultTopic` (`-d`): default topic name for kafka.
+If the log message contains a topic field it will be used instead.
 + `--reconnect` (`-r`): enable reconnecting to kafka broker.
 Default: off
 + `--reconnectTries <n>` (`-t <n>`): set number (`<n>`) of reconnect attempts
   before giving up.
 Default: infinite
 + `--echo` (`-e`): echo the received messages to stdout.
 Default: enabled.
 + `--no-echo` (`-ne`): disable echoing received messages to stdout.
++ `--settings`: path to config JSON file
++ `--kafka.$config`: any kafka configuration can be passed with prefix `kafka`.
+Please visit [node-rdkafka configuration](https://github.com/edenhill/librdkafka/blob/v1.3.0/CONFIGURATION.md) for available options.
+Note that only producer and global configuration properties will be used.
 ### Settings JSON File

 The `--settings` switch can be used to specify a JSON file that contains